lowRISC/opentitan/hw/ip/i2c/doc/_index.md

     - The balance between t<sub>HIGH</sub> and t<sub>LOW</sub> can be manipulated in a variety of different ways (depending on the desired SCL duty cycle).
     - It is, for instance, perfectly acceptable to simply set TLOW to the minimum possible value:
 $$ \textrm{TIMING0.TLOW}=\textrm{TLOW_MIN} $$
-1. THIGH is then set to satisfy both constraints in the desired SCL period and in the minimum permissable values for t<sub>HIGH</sub>:
+1. THIGH is then set to satisfy both constraints in the desired SCL period and in the minimum permissible values for t<sub>HIGH</sub>:
 $$ \textrm{TIMING0.THIGH}=\max(\textrm{PERIOD}-\textrm{T_R} - \textrm{TIMING0.TLOW} -\textrm{T_F}, \textrm{THIGH_MIN}) $$